 What are some of the possible risks or complications?

-Radiation is a powerful weapon against cancer cells, but sometimes it kills healthy brain tissue as well—a severe side effect called radiation necrosis.
+Radiation is a powerful weapon against cancer cells, but sometimes it kills healthy brain tissue as well.
+This severe side effect is called radiation necrosis.
 Necrosis (a late effect of high doses of radiation) can cause headaches, seizures, or even death in a small number of cases.
 This can occur six months to a few years after treatment.
-However, the risk of necrosis has declined in recent years with the advent of the newer, targeted radiation therapies described above and the emergence of powerful imaging, brain mapping and information technologies.
+However, there is less risk of necrosis today because of newer, targeted radiation therapies and the emergence of powerful imaging, brain mapping and information technologies.

 Other complications include:

 - neurologic deficits (this usually depends on the area of the brain being treated)